arthurhughes27/RISE-meta/README.md

 minqa_1.2.8         R6_2.6.1            systemfonts_1.3.2
 ```

-> Full version details are recorded in `renv.lock`.
+Full version details are recorded in `renv.lock`.
 Run `renv::restore()` to reproduce the exact package environment.

+---

+## Citation

+The methodology is described in:

+*Meta-Analysis of High-Dimensional Surrogate Markers*

+and implemented in the R package SurrogateRank.

+(arXiv preprint coming soon)